RooSoft/roopkgs/README.md

 # roopkgs

-Removes some configuration repetition across different computers
+Removes some configuration repetition across different computers.

+So far only includes home-manager configurations.
+Eventually will include some system applications as well.

 ## Available configurations for